PelleLille/hsl-docs/functions.rst

 		The `Content-Type` is not automatically set to `multipart/\*`, this has to be done using :func:`MIME.setType`.
 The MIME boundary is however automatically created.

-  .. function:: MIME.setBody(data)
+  .. function:: MIME.setBody(body)

 	  Set the MIME part body content.
 In case the MIME part has children (multipart) this will be the MIME parts preamble.
-The data will be Base64 encoded if no `Content-Transfer-Encoding` header is added.
+The body will be Base64 encoded if no `Content-Transfer-Encoding` header is added.

-	  :param string data: the data
+	  :param string body: the body
 	  :return: this
 	  :rtype: MIME